Deltares-research/LOCKGATE5/docs/source/WINDGOLF.rst

   - Published July 12, 1993.

 .. note::
-   The following documentation focuses on explaining the code and methodology used in **G75.FOR** as this is assumed to be the most recent code developed in this collection.
+   The following documentation focuses on explaining the latest version of the code (**G75.FOR**) and methodology used in that code.